A framework for non-local, non-linear initial value problems

-for a suitable pair of functions $f$ and $g$ (notably we may take $g\equiv 1$ and the integral vanishes).
+(notably we may take $g\equiv 1$ and the integral vanishes).
 The first equality requires no effort, it is simply renaming the variables.
 In the second equality we use the Fubini-Tonelli theorem to exchange $dx$ and $dy$, use the symmetry property~\ref{a2:symmetry} of the jump kernel introduced in Definition~\ref{def:jump-kernel}, which states that $\meas_{v,y,x}=\meas_{v,x,y}$, and take the average of both integrals. \end{remark}

 In the next theorem, we prove a result which is reminiscent of the famous Kato inequality~\cite{MR0333833,MR2056467}.
 In a way, it is central to our entire work and a source of some of its limitations.
 In particular, it is the reason behind the monotonicity condition~\ref{a3:monotonicity} in Definition~\ref{def:jump-kernel} as well as the introduction of the $BV$ space.
 Indeed, in Lemma~\ref{lemma:bvestimate} we show that the solution $u(t)$ belongs to $BV(\X)$ for all $t> 0$ if the initial condition does too.
-Then we have $\Lap_uu\in L^1(\X)$ (cf. Lemma~\ref{lemma:bv}) and we may use the theorem. \begin{theorem} Let $\meas:(\R\times\R)\times(\X\times\X)\to\R$ be a function satisfying conditions \ref{a1:positive}, \ref{a2:symmetry} and \ref{a3:monotonicity} in Definition~\ref{def:jump-kernel}.
-If $u,v\in L^\infty(\X)$ are such that $\Lap_uu,\Lap_vv\in L^1(\X)$ then
+Then we we may use the theorem thanks to Lemma~\ref{lemma:bv}. \begin{theorem} Let $\meas:(\R\times\R)\times(\X\times\X)\to\R$ be a function satisfying conditions \ref{a1:positive}, \ref{a2:symmetry} and \ref{a3:monotonicity} in Definition~\ref{def:jump-kernel}.
+If $u,v\in L^\infty(\X)$ are such that